AUGCO: Augmentation Consistency-guided Self-training for Source-free Domain Adaptive Semantic Segmentation: : Augmentation Consistency-guided Self-Training

 \subsection{Selective Self-Training}

 To increase the robustness of self-training, our method identifies pixel predictions on which to self-train using two self-supervised reliability signals: predictive consistency across aligned views and model confidence.
 The two sources offer complementary information about the model's stability across augmentation and its intrinsic confidence.
-For instances deemed reliable, we may directly self-train, while care is taken to avoid compounded errors when learning using the unreliable instances.